 Choosing a specialist subject gives you an opportunity to begin to develop a more detailed understanding and knowledge of areas connected with learning and teaching in Primary and Early Years education.
 These include art, design and technology, drama, English, history, geography, music, mathematics, PE, primary languages, religious education, science, special educational needs, and children’s wellbeing.
 As you would expect, school teaching experience plays a vital role in your training.

 Located in the heart of the West Midlands, you have the chance to gain experience in an area of rich ethnic and cultural diversity.

-We have excellent specialist study facilities, including music, art, design and drama studios.
-Our tutors have all been outstanding classroom teachers.
+Throughout, you enjoy excellent specialist study facilities, including music, art, design and drama studios, as well as the insight and support of tutors who enhance your learning with their own experiences as outstanding classroom teachers.

 Why Choose Us?

 - There is no need to make a firm decision on your preferred age range until the course starts.